ChatGPT and humanities forum is March 24

-Read MoreThe Department of Romance Studies gives voice to the literatures and cultures of those parts of the world where French, Italian, Portuguese and Spanish are or have been spoken.
+Read moreThe Department of Romance Studies gives voice to the literatures and cultures of those parts of the world where French, Italian, Portuguese and Spanish are or have been spoken.

 Your support enables the Department of Romance Studies to enhance the experience for undergraduate and graduate students and contribute to faculty excellence.
 Gifts can help fund lectures and conferences, faculty and student research, distinguished speakers, field trips, and other Department priorities.
 Please consider a donation to either the unrestricted gifts fund or the endowment gifts fund.